equinix/terraform-equinix-metal-distributed-minio/README.md

 Terraform uses modules to deploy infrastructure.
 In order to initialize the modules your simply run: `terraform init`.
 This should download modules into a hidden directory `.terraform`

 ## Modify your variables
 In the `terraform.tfvars` file you will need to add your Packet API token next to `auth_token` and Packet Project ID next to `project_id` variables in order to deploy the Minio cluster.
 You can also modify other variables such as the instance type, datacenter location, operating system, and a specific drive model that you wish to use for Minio as it is recommended to use homogeneous drives and servers.
+Specifying a drive model is not required for the script to run and if you leave the string empty, the script will use any/all drives in the server but this is not recommended.
 To find the drive models in the instance type, deploy a single instance and run the following command which will list all the drives along with the model name if they are spinning disks.

 ```
 lsblk -d -o name,size,model,rota